[All images by BUILD LLC]

 There is also the issue of the private bedroom areas being located closer to the entry level of the home.
 This project designates a specific stair circulation core within the home, so that visitors are directed efficiently up the stairs (or via the elevator) to the top floor common area.
 Visual cues such as changes in materials also direct guests subtly away from the bedrooms and up to the living room.

 In this project, the entry-bedroom privacy concerns are dealt with by locating the stair directly in front of the entry so that you can’t miss it.
-One quick run of stairs delivers visitors conveniently to the common areas and the bedroom areas stay private.
+One quick run of stairs delivers visitors conveniently to the common areas while the bedroom areas are positioned to maximize privacy.

-Located in Seattle’s Roosevelt neighborhood, the Case Study House takes full advantage of the floor plan flip and includes a roof deck just a stair flight away from the common areas.
+Located on the rising hill of Seattle’s rapidly changing (thanks to the nearby light rail station under construction) Roosevelt neighborhood, the Case Study House takes full advantage of the floor plan flip and includes a roof deck just a stair flight away from the common areas.
 The additional eleven feet of height accesses stunning mountain and city views, as well as plentiful sunlight from the southern exposure.

 Inverting the common and private spaces of a residence is an effective and inspiring solution to challenging site conditions.
 Granted, the flipped plan isn’t for everyone; it requires an open mind and a rethinking of how we all use the home.
 At BUILD, we like to think of it as another strategy in our design toolbox that enables a home to benefit from the site and create an enjoyable lifestyle.